mohammadbashiri/mohammadbashiri.github.io-old/_posts/2018-08-30-bayesian-moto-adaptation-project.markdown

 ![bayes](https://github.com/mohammadbashiri93/BayesianMotorAdaptation/blob/master/Figures/bayes.JPG?raw=true)

-Moreover, due to generalization, this posterior, which is an update for the prior of this specific state, would change the priors for other states, including the onses within the same trial.
+Moreover, due to generalization, this posterior, which is an update for the prior of this specific state, would change the priors for other states, including the ones within the same trial.

 #### An example